Health Sciences and Technology Campus

 Hours: Monday - Friday, 8 a.m. to 5 p.m.

-Virginia Tech and the office of the Vice President for Health Sciences and Technology are committed fostering a diverse, equitable, and inclusive environment.
+Virginia Tech and the office of the Vice President for Health Sciences and Technology are committed fostering an inclusive environment.
 Each of our entities pursues this goal of welcoming all into a just and safe place in which to work and learn.
 Learn more about initiatives and events in each.

 Fralin Biomedical Research Institute at VTC